proAnkush/java-programming/data/part-9/1-inheritance.md

 <!-- Seuraavassa esimerkissä kahta opiskelijaa käsitellään erityyppisten muuttujien kautta.
 Mikä versio metodista toString suoritetaan, luokassa Object, Person vai Opiskelija määritelty? -->

 In the following example, we'll have two students that we refer to by variables of different types.
-Which version of the toString method will be executed: the one defined in Objecct, Person, or Student?
+Which version of the toString method will be executed: the one defined in Object, Person, or Student?

 <!-- ```java
 Opiskelija olli = new Opiskelija("Olli", "Ida Albergintie 1 00400 Helsinki");